Omardyab/Bus-mall/README.md

 Credits Omar dyab
 Big thanks to :
-Sally, Hanaa, and Yazan for their help im improving my code and get it done :).
+Sally, Hanaa, and Yazan for their help im improving my code and get it done :). for the  second part I would liek to thank Israa as well for her help :).

 To be checked: button :)